Agnes City, Kansas, in Lyon County, was founded by Arthur Inghram Baker about eight miles east of Council Grove in 1856.

 Soon afterward, two horses were stolen from Mr. Secor, Baker’s father-in-law and the Anderson brothers were immediately blamed.
 Arthur, with another man, set after the boys and caught up with them west of Council Grove.
 Recovering the horses, Baker immediately filed an affidavit and warrant for the arrest of the Andersons.
 Bill Anderson was soon arrested but was released on bail.

 Not wanting Baker to appear as a witness against his sons, William C. Anderson, Sr., went to Baker’s house on May 7, 1862, toting a gun and called him out.
 Prepared, Baker appeared and shot Anderson in self-defense.

 The outlaws then set fire to the remainder of his property, consisting of a large stone dwelling and several outbuildings.
-They also stole two fine horses and began to make their way to Missouri.
+They also stole two fine horses and began going to Missouri.
 Along the route, they stopped at the home of William Harris at the 110 Mile Creek/Crossing in Osage County.
 Harris knew their character and objected to entertaining them, but they drew their revolvers on him and compelled him to get breakfast for them.